-- Research has found that there is a correlation between lipoprotein oxidation, pheniphenol content and antioxidant activity of honey.
+- Research has found that there is a correlation between lipoprotein oxidation, phenylphenol content and antioxidant activity of honey.

 - It also increases a person’s level of uric acid, glutathione reductase, carotene, and blood vitamin C concentration.
-Vitamin C concentration in the blood can be increased by about 43% by taking raw honey.
+About 43% of the users experience an increase in vitamin C concentration in the blood by taking raw honey.

 However, the raw honey’s antioxidant ability can also be affected by the storage period.
 Storage beyond nine months reduces its antioxidant ability by about 30%.

-Raw honey contains mutagenic substances that are responsible for promotion of genetic processes.
-The level of mutagenic substances in processed honey is low or absent because heating or other chemical processes alters them.
+Raw honey contains mutagenic substances that are responsible for the promotion of genetic processes.
+The level of mutagenic substances in processed honey is low or absent because heating or other chemical processes alter them.